dustinpfister/phaser3_start/README.md

 * ( done ) when a person hits another person have them also get a new location
 * ( done ) filter tiles that are not walkable in getRandomMapPos method

-* (      ) have a large door system that will allow for doors that are more than one tile
+* ( done ) have a large door system that will allow for doors that are more than one tile

 * (      ) timed release for the spawning of people
 * (      ) additional tiles for work tables